"Simply the best"

 Hull studied the flock.
 "Sheared on this side, anyway," he admitted.

-If you learn mind-yoga, that is, methods of calm focus and holding the attention riveted in very beneficial ways, you may discover after some months that your interests widen.
-Maybe you get deeper interests too, and get eager to learn a lot.
+If you learn mind-yoga, that is, methods of calm focus and holding the attention riveted in beneficial ways, you may discover after some months that your interests widen.
+That could be good for you.
+It often shows up.
+There is a need to take care as well, for some exploit people.

 Beyer, Horst, und Annelies Beyer.
 Sprichwörter Lexikon.
 Weyarn: Seehamer, 1996.